Sheriff Execution III

 Prior to the 2009 Land Act Reforms, a sheriff could seize all leasehold interests.
 The 2009 Act limits the power to non-residential property.
 He could not seize or sell a freehold interest or an equitable interest.
 He had the power to seize an equitable interest, where the whole beneficial interest due to the judgment debtor.
 This would not be so, in the common case of mortgaged property.
 Such seizures are very rare in modern times.

-The Common Law Procedure Act allows the sheriff to seize money, bank bills, bills of exchange, bonds, specialties and other securities for money, belonging to the person against whom the writ issues.
+The Common Law Procedure Act allows the sheriff to seize money, bank bills, bills of exchange, bonds, specialities and other securities for money belonging to the person against whom the writ was issued.

 Assets which are held jointly or as tenants in common may be seized and sold.
 The interest of the other co-owners must be paid in accordance with the nature of their interest.
 Where the debtor has a saleable interest in the goods, even it is not a full interest, they may be seized and the interest realised, where they are in his lawful possession.
 The sheriffs may seize goods held as pledgee if the pledge becomes enforceable for the debts.